Stella Artois: History

 In 1988, Brouwerij Artois was a founding member in the merger creating Interbrew.
 That year, Taylorbrands founder David Taylor created a new package design, bottle design, and shape.
 The original 1926 bottle label inspired the design, which replaced a 1960s design.
 The design incorporates the horn symbol and the 1366 date of the original Den Hoorn brewery.
 The label also shows medals for excellence awarded to Brouwerij Artois at a number of trade exhibitions in Belgium in the 19th and 20th centuries.
 The name Stella Artois is held within a cartouche which was influenced by the style of Belgian architecture in Leuven.

 In 1993, Interbrew moved production of Stella Artois into a new, fully automated brewery in Leuven.
 In 2004, Interbrew was part of the merger creating InBev, and by 2006, total annual production volume of Stella Artois exceeded one billion litres.

 In 2008, InBev was part of the merger creating the Anheuser-Busch InBev (AB InBev) brewery company.
 That same year, a lower-alcohol version, Stella Artois 4%, was introduced in the UK market.
 In 2011, a cider, Stella Artois Cidre, was launched.

 In 2020, AB InBev reduced the alcohol content of their beers for the UK market, from 4.8% to 4.6%.
 The original UK strength of Stella Artois was 5.2% and 4.8% from 2008 until 2020.
 According to Freddy Delvaux, former head of the in-house laboratory, the Belgian version was 33 IBU when he joined the lab in 1973, compared to just 20 IBU in 2014.

 Production

-Stella Artois is brewed in Belgium (in the plants at Leuven and Jupille) and the United Kingdom, as well as in other countries.
+Stella Artois is brewed in Belgium (in the plants at Leuven and Jupille), at Samlesbury and Magor in the United Kingdom, as well as in other countries.
 Much of the beer exported from Europe is produced at InBev's brewery in Belgium, and packaged in the Beck's Brewery in Bremen, Germany.
 Stella Artois is also brewed for the Australian market by Lion.
-In the United States, Stella Artois is imported and distributed by Anheuser-Busch.
+In the United States, Stella Artois is brewed and distributed by Anheuser-Busch at its various brewing facilities in the US, beginning in 2021 and before then it was imported.
 For the Hungarian market, Stella Artois is brewed in Bőcs, Hungary, by Borsod Brewery, under licence from InBev.
 For the Canadian market is brewed by Labatt Brewery in Ontario, Canada.

 Stella Artois is available on draught and in several packaged sizes.

+An alcohol-free variant of Stella Artois was launched in the UK in 2020 and the USA in 2021.

+An unfiltered version was introduced to the United Kingdom market in 2022.